christiandunkel/raytracer/documentation/documentation.md

 ### Render

-The `render` property defines the camera, output file and image properties.
+The `render` property defines the camera, output file, and image properties.
 It is the only property not defined using the `define` prefix.

 **Every scene needs at least one render definition.** However, only the last `render` definition in the `.sdf` file is valid, and previous `render` definitions will be ignored.